Design for Life

 In subsequent years they hired Susan Maxman Architects to complete a sustainable remodel of the historic Motherhouse with received a 2006 AIA Committee for the Environment Award." http://ihmsisters.org/living-justly/sustainable-community/motherhouse-campus/vision/

-community project pattern language, biodynamic agriculture, community land trust, sustainable finance
+community project pattern language, biodynamic agriculture, regenerative land stewardship, community land trust, sustainable finance

-Development proposal for a carbon neutral village cluster of 10 small homes surrounded by biodynamic agricultural land employing the following design principles:
+Development proposal for a regenerative village cluster of 10 small homes surrounded by biodynamic agricultural land employing the following design principles:

 2. Whole Systems Design & Ecological Design